For spiritual assistance call: 1-877-746-3437 • firstname.lastname@example.org

 Should children of a Kingdom of Light accept celebrations and implications of the Halloween season and a day that represent a Kingdom of Darkness?
 Should they consider it innocent or removed by time?
 Is celebration parallel with using Greek mythology names for months and days, etc., or that we acknowledge other pagan cultural names, nouns, and places?
 No!

-Brethren, the days are flagrantly evil. blatant darkness prospers.
+Friends, the days are flagrantly evil.
+Blatant darkness prospers.
 Spiritual adultery is reality and “innocent” agreement is the devil’s strategy.

 Is God okay with it?
 No!

-“But I say, that the things which the Gentiles sacrifice, they sacrifice to devils, and not to God: and I would not that ye should have fellowship with devils” (1Co 10:20).
+“But I say, that the things which the Gentiles sacrifice, they sacrifice to devils, and not to God: and I would not that ye should have fellowship with devils” (1Cor 10:20).

-“The night is far spent, the day is at hand: let us therefore cast off the works of darkness, and let us put on the armor of light” (Rom 13:12).
+“The night is far spent, the day is at hand: let us therefore cast off the works of darkness, and let us put on the armour of light” (Rom 13:12).

 “And have no fellowship with the unfruitful works of darkness, but rather reprove them” (Eph 5:11).

-“Ye are all the children of light, and the children of the day: we are not of the night, nor of darkness” (1Th 5:5).
+“Ye are all the children of light, and the children of the day: we are not of the night, nor of darkness” (1Thess 5:5).